aanciaes/secure-redis-proxy/README.md

 data.hmac.keystore.keyPassword=secretpassword
 ```

+`application.secure` - true if the redis server is secured by SGX - Data can be written in clear text.
-`application.secure` - true if data stored in redis is completly encrypted using homomorphic ciphers.
+False if redis server is running on untrusted memory and data needs to be completely encrypted using homomorphic ciphers.

 `redis.host` - Redis Host